 An inclusive approach to economic development ensures voices from diverse racial, cultural, and economic backgrounds set investment priorities, which benefits all stakeholders and ultimately improves the quality of life for residents across a region.
-Within the United States, the benefits of our economic systems are unevenly distributed, with certain groups and communities-including rural communities-facing higher underemployment and financial insecurity.
-Economic disparities-often along lines of race, ethnicity, and many communities.
-In rural communities, Asian and Asian American and white households out-earn Black, Native American, and Latine households; between 2011 and 2015, white households had a median income of \$54,178, and Black households had a median income of \$31,735.
+Within the United States, the benefits of our economic systems are unevenly distributed, with certain groups and communities-including rural communities-facing higher underemployment and financial insecurity.31 Economic disparities-often along lines of race, ethnicity, and gender-also exist within many communities.
+In rural communities, Asian and Asian American and white households out-earn Black, Native American, and Latine households; between 2011 and 2015, white households had a median income of \$54,178, and Black households had a median income of \$31,735.32